 Charity Rides, Sportives, Audax and Cycle Challenges in Aberdeenshire and Moray

+A big day out on the bike at an event can range from 10 miles to in excess of a 100, and in some cases can last for more than a day!
 Big days out can take many forms including sportives, family fun runs, Audax rides, cycle rallies and charity events.
 In fact charity rides are one of the most popular cycling activities around.
 Every year thousands of people in Grampian raise tens of thousands of pounds for their chosen charities.

 Our list is not exhaustive - if you know of any other events in the Aberdeen, Aberdeenshire or Moray area that visitors to the Cycle Grampian website may be interested in then please let us know.
 Contact details are on the link at the bottom of the page.

-Huntly Room to Ride Audax (2019 date TBC)
+Huntly Room to Ride Audax (13th April 2019)

-Enter online here
+Enter the 50km ride online here

 King of the Mountain Sportive (2019 date TBC)